Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 | Deals instant Cosmic damage to your target with an 8-second cooldown.
 When

-cast, this draws in up to 4 Souls (generating Fury in the process), so can be
+cast, this pulls in up to 4 Souls (generating Fury in the process), so it can be

-used to collect any that are too far away to manually pick up.
+used to collect any Souls that are too far away to manually pick up.
 This is currently

 tuned to be quite weak, but some talents add it into the rotation.
 When you